zhu1230/docker-secrets-nodejs/README.md

 							  // or ENV_VARIABLE_A from environment variables
 ~~~

-### CONVENTIONS
+#### CONVENTIONS

 several conventions for this library:

 	* the secret name has to always be in lowercase from secrets of docker.
 	* the environment variable name has to be in uppercase.
-	* it doesn't matter when you call secrets.get using lowercase or uppercase, it converts accordingly.
+	* it doesn't matter whether you pass the parametr in "secrets.get()" using lowercase or uppercase, it converts accordingly.

 Any suggestion is welcome!